 Choosing the Paper Right Shredder

 Step 1: Do you Need a Personal Shredder?

 For the vast majority of people looking to dispose of sensitive documents, your own shredder makes sense.
-However, in a few cases using a commercial shredding service could be easier and/or more economical.
+However, in a few cases using commercial shredding services could be easier and/or more economical.
 Such as:

 - You're moving and suddenly have lots of documents you must shred all at once.

 - Your office churns out lots of documents that must be shredded regularly.

 - You need an official certificate of destruction to prove that you've destroyed the items in question.

 Step 2A: What Level of Security is Appropriate; Is Cross-Cut Enough?

-Security is the reason to buy a shredder, so the way your shredder works is the main factor to consider.
-Most shredders on the market today are either cross-cut or micro-cut; older strip cut models are close to obsolete.
+You are purchasing a paper shredder for security purposes, so the way your shredder shreds is a big deciding factor.
+Most shredders on the market today are either cross-cut or micro-cut; older strip-cut models are close to obsolete, and for a good reason.

 Cross-cut models spit out shreds that are about 1.5 inches long and 1/8 of an inch wide.
 These strips are technically big enough so that a zealous thief with a lot of time on their hands and a big enough incentive could reconstruct a cross-cut shredded document.
-In the real world cross-cut shredding provides plenty of security for the vast majority of people.
+In the real world, cross-cut shredding provides plenty of security for the vast majority of people.
 One real weakness for a cross-cut shredder is credit cards, which exit the machine in distinctive shards that can be picked out from the rest of the refuse and assembled back together.
-However, for most people shredding credit cards is such an infrequent task that it's not hard do it by hand and/or split the shreds into different garbage bags.
+However, for most people shredding credit cards is such an infrequent task that it's not hard to do it by hand and/or split the shreds into different garbage bags.

 Step 2B: What Level of Security is Appropriate; Should you opt for Micro-Cut?